8 Day Summer Vacation Package Tour of the Best Attractions in Iceland

 Whichever you choose, the end of your day will be in Reykjavík, where the city once more greets you with all its options of fun.

-This day is sure to be a hit, no matter if you are the type who feels that four days of nature is enough or the one who never wants to leave the green wilderness.
-Today, you'll get to decide if you're going to stay in the city, getting to know the culture of the locals, or take a trip to one of the hidden oases in the highlands, Landmannalaugar.
+Today, you'll get to decide if you're going to stay in the city, get to know the locals' culture, or take a trip to one of the hidden oases in the highlands, Landmannalaugar.

-If you'd instead like to get in touch with nature, your other option today is to hop on a mountain truck and take a ride up between the mighty glaciers Langjökull and Hofsjökull, to a place that has been a popular pit stop on journeys across the highlands: Landmannalaugar.
-This geothermal area has wondrous charm, amazing hiking paths and of course, the wild hot springs.
+If you like to get in touch with nature, your other option today is to hop on a mountain truck.
+You'll take a ride up between the mighty glaciers Langjökull and Hofsjökull to a place that has been a popular pit stop on journeys across the highlands: Landmannalaugar.
+This geothermal area has wondrous charm, amazing hiking paths, and of course, the wild hot springs.
 Here you can enjoy the wilderness in its purest form, indeed Iceland at its best.

-Fabulous colours fill the area where the geothermal energy has affected the chemical structure in the rocks and cliffs, giving them a weird, reddish-rainbow look.
-On your way to this oasis of the highlands, you will pass the crater lake Ljótipollur ('Ugly puddle' – named by some grumpy settler), and see one of Iceland's most loved active volcanoes, Hekla.
+Fabulous colors fill the area where the geothermal energy has affected the chemical structure in the rocks and cliffs, giving them a weird, reddish-rainbow look.
+On your way to this oasis of the highlands, you will pass the crater lake Ljótipollur ('Ugly puddle' – named by some grumpy settler) and see one of Iceland's most loved active volcanoes, Hekla.

 Spend your last night in the lovely capital.